Baloperson/TinyOp/README.md

 It's not a database or a framework.
 It's a small predictable layer: store entities with types, query by proximity and properties, react to changes, keep operations atomic.

-It wins on **mixed workloads** — the benchmark that reflects real game loops and collaborative apps, where creates, reads, updates, and deletes happen in every frame.
+It wins on **mixed workloads** — the benchmark that reflects real application loops where creates, reads, updates, and deletes happen together.

 ---